 Orthotics to treat back pain

-Orthotics for preventing or treating the overuse injuries of the lower body: do they make sense?
+Preventing or treating the overuse injuries of the lower body:

-Overuse injuries from walking or standing jobs, repetitive strain injuries from working out too much too soon that runners, walkers, and hikers get are a common problem.
+Overuse injuries from walking or standing jobs cause arch pain.
+Repetitive strain injuries from working out too much are another common cause.
+Heel spurs often afflict runners, walkers, and hikers.

-Biomechanics are one factor, but the main problem with most repetitive strain injuries is… repetitive strain — that is, your body parts would feel the overuse and strain even if your biomechanics were fine.
+Biomechanics are one factor.
+However, the main problem with most repetitive strain injuries is… repetitive strain .
+That is, your body parts would feel the overuse and strain even if your biomechanics were fine.
 Our orthotics are made using a plaster cast of the foot then sent to a lab where your own personal pair of custom orthotic inserts will be created.
 The devices are custom made for your feet.
 Just as contact lenses or glasses improve vision, orthotics will help your podiatrist improve the way your foot functions.

 Biomechanics, Gait Analysis & Orthotics